invicthomas/Go.FastSystemsThinking.com/README.md

 4. Adapting to changing conditions: Complex systems, including computer networks, are subject to change and uncertainty.
 Systems thinking can help network engineers to develop systems that are adaptable and resilient in the face of unexpected events or changes.

-Overall, the principles of systems thinking can help network engineers to design, implement, and maintain more effective and efficient computer networks that are better able to meet the needs of users and stakeholders.
+Overall, the principles of systems thinking can help systems engineers to design, implement, and maintain more effective and efficient computer networks that are better able to meet the needs of users and stakeholders.